Writing

 People have an innate love of truth, so when evidence and reason show a statement isn’t accurate, it matters.
 Fact-checking clears the haze of rhetoric and points toward hard truths.
-The purpose of politics fact-checking is to give citizens the information they need to govern themselves in a democracy.
+The purpose of fact-checking is to give citizens the information they need to govern themselves in a democracy.
+My writing reflects this commitment to verification and truth-seeking.

 Here are a few highlights from my fact-checking work with PolitiFact, where I served as editor-in-chief from 2013 to 2023.